Stuttering - Children

 Self-Directed Techniques

-While you are not the cause of your child’s stuttering, there are modelling techniques you can use at home in how you communicate, structure your daily routine, and create a supportive environment to encourage smoother speech:
+While you are not the cause of your child’s stuttering, there are modelling techniques you can use at home in how you communicate, structure your daily routine, and create a supportive environment and reduce communication pressure:

 ✅ Look at your child when they are speaking to you.